gianordoli/autocomplete_archive/_papers/documentation/README.md

 I started developing the app to query the autocomplete archive database [here](https://github.com/gianordoli/autocomplete_archive_search).
 It has been helpful to check the validity of some scraping so far:

 * results doesn't seem to change that often in web and images as in youtube.
 * queries in international languages doesn't seem to be working for *news, books, products,* and *recipes*.
 I compared the results in my database to the ones I get while typing.
 It seems that the request is in English.
 There might be a different way to specify the hl parameter that I don't know about.
+So I might not use these services in the final project.